jebr/linux-scripts/password-generator/README.md

 You can choose to generator either a password or a passphrase.
 Supported languages for passphrases are Dutch and English.

+After creating the password or passphrase, the password will be visible in the terminal and it will be copied to the clipboard, where you can paste the password with CTRL-V to the desired location.

 # Preview

 ## Password Generator Help Menu